The Syrian government appears to have collapsed after an attack by rebels.

 However, he did not comment on the escape of al-Assad.

-Immediately after that, the rebels announced that it was forbidden to go near public institutions that will remain under the supervision of the "former prime minister".
+Shortly after, the rebels announced that it was forbidden to go near public institutions that would remain under the supervision of the "former prime minister."

 Now, they are expected to broadcast their first statement to the Syrian people on state television. /Telegraph/